 Valneva: U.S. Dept of Defense ends Ixiaro vaccine supply deal

-PARIS, Aug 18 (Reuters) - The U.S. Department of Defense (DoD)has ended an encephalitis vaccine supply contract with Valneva VLS.PA, the French drugmaker said on Thursday, saying that a slowdown in global travel activity, mainly affecting Asia, had led to lower demand.
+PARIS, Aug 18 (Reuters) - The U.S. Department of Defense (DoD) has ended an encephalitis vaccine supply contract with Valneva VLS.PA, said the French drugmaker, adding that a slowdown in global travel activity, mainly affecting Asia, had led to lower demand.

+The development, which Valneva said had no impact on this year's financial guidance, dragged down the company's shares in early session trading by around 1%.

 Valneva’s Japanese encephalitis vaccine Ixiaro is indicated for active immunization for the prevention of the disease for people who travel to, or live in, endemic areas.